Liberty and Freedom (a Foundation)

 Much of what I talked about for books, also applies to shows and movies in theaters, television, streaming services, etc. In many cases, these shows and movies already have some warnings about their content.
 However, it would be good to have more reviews available somewhere when there is some disagreement over whether the content could cause undue harm or not.

-For some famous individuals, what they have said and done is often amplified when we put up statues or name buildings in their honor.
+For some famous individuals, what they have said and done is often amplified when we put up statues of them or name buildings in their honor.
 The reasons for doing this might include honoring the good that these individuals did, inspiring others to do similar good deeds, or boosting the prestige of the given location, building, group or whatever by associating it with the honored person.

 However, some of these famous individuals had flaws or had also done something that many individuals and groups might think was bad.
 For this reason, some individuals have called for some of these statues to be removed or the buildings named after them to be renamed.
 The problem is that a lot of the individuals we might want to honor had flaws or did something that some individuals or groups might think was wrong.
 Therefore, there could be some individuals or groups who would object no matter who was honored and want the relevant statue taken down or the relevant building renamed.

-Just because some otherwise good individuals had some flaws or also did some things wrong may not be reason enough to take down their statuses or to rename the buildings named in their honor.
+Just because some otherwise good individuals had some flaws or also did some things wrong should not be reason enough to take down their statuses or to rename the buildings named in their honor.
 By doing so, we could disparage the good these individuals did.
 The exception might be if those individuals were found not to have done what they were being honored for, or if these individuals were being honored for something that was bad.

 Instead, we should do something like what we should do instead of banning books.
-We could leave up the statues and keep the building names but add a plaque or update the existing plaque to include the flaws or wrongdoing of the individuals being honored.
+We should leave up the statues and keep the building names but add a plaque or update the existing plaque to include the flaws or wrongdoing of the individuals being honored.
 This way we would be able to continue to honor the good they did, but also educate us about the bad that they did.

 On the other hand, there may be times when we want to honor someone new who did something even better than the person who was being honored.
 In that case, we may want to put up a new statue or to rename a building.
 However, we should not just forget about the previously honored person.
 We should therefore try to find a new spot, even if less prominent, for the statue or building name, and its plaque.